AndersenLab/dry-guide/docs/pipeline-nil-ril.md

 ```
 # Downloads a pre-indexed reference
-curl https://storage.googleapis.com/elegansvariation.org/genome/WS245/WS245.tar.gz > WS245.tar.gz
+curl ftp://wormbase.org/pub/wormbase/releases/WS276/species/c_elegans/PRJNA13758/c_elegans.PRJNA13758.WS276.genomc.fa.gz > WS276.fa.gz
-tar -xvzf WS245.tar.gz

 # Run nextflow
 nextflow run andersenlab/nil-ril-nf \
              -with-docker andersenlab/nil-ril-nf \
              --debug \
-             --reference=WS245.fa.gz \
+             --reference=WS276.fa.gz \
              -resume
 ```

-* Note that the path to the vcf will change slightly in releases later than WI-20170531; See the `wi-nf` pipeline for details.
+* Note that the path to the vcf will change slightly in releases later than WI-20170531; See the `wi-gatk` pipeline for details.
 * The command above will automatically place results in a folder: `NIL-N2-CB4856-YYYY-MM-DD`

 # Parameters

-## --debug

-The pipeline comes pre-packed with fastq's and a VCF that can be used to debug.
-See the [Testing](#testing) section for more information.

-## --cores

-The number of cores to use during alignments and variant calling.

-## --A, --B

-Two parental strains must be provided.
-By default these are N2 and CB4856.
-The parental strains provided __must__ be present in the VCF provided.
-Their genotypes are pulled from that VCF and used to generate the HMM.
-See below for more details.

-## --cA, --cB

-The color to use for parental strain A and B on plots.

-## --out

-A directory in which to output results.
-By default it will be `NIL-A-B-YYYY-MM-DD` where A and be are the parental strains.

-## --fqs (FASTQs)
+## --fqs

 In order to process NIL/RIL data, you need to move the sequence data to a folder and create a `fq_sheet.tsv`.
 This file defines the fastqs that should be processed.
 The fastq can be specified as *relative* or *absolute*.
 By default, they are expected to be relative to the fastq file.
 The FASTQ sheet details strain names, ids, library, and files.
 It should be tab-delimited and look like this: